 Borderline personality disorder (BPD)

-Borderline personality disorder (BPD) is a mental disorder affecting people's thoughts and behaviours, making it difficult to cope with life.
+Borderline personality disorder (BPD) is a mental health disorder affecting people's thoughts and behaviours, making it difficult to cope with life.
 Find out more about BPD symptoms and diagnosis.

 Narcissistic personality disorder (NPD)